 Step 1: Open Your Settings in Google Analytics

-The first thing you need to do is to sign in to Google Analytics account and choose the site in which you’d like to enable search tracking.
+For users who have a Universal Analytics property, first thing you need to do is to sign in to your Google Analytics account and choose the site in which you’d like to enable search tracking.

 Then, click the Admin option.

 Now scroll down to the Site Search Settings heading.
 Click the slider to turn the Site search Tracking on.

 After turning on site search tracking, you’ll see a field to enter a Query parameter.

 The “query parameter” is the letter that appears in your site’s URL before the search terms.
 For most WordPress sites, the query parameter is the letter “s.”
 You can test this by searching on your site and checking the URL.

 In the example above, you can see the URL is

 http://optinmonster.com/?s=exit-intent, meaning “s” is the query parameter.
 In your URL, the letter that comes after the question mark and before the equals sign is your query parameter.

 Be sure to check the box that says “Strip query parameters out of URL.”

 If this option is not selected, Google Analytics will start splitting up tracking for each visited page.
 For example, you might start to see separate listings for mysite.com/page?s=1, mysite.com/page?s=2, etc.